jyoonsong/BacktestForecast/README.md

 **2. Load existing active and resolved event records**

 - Load the current datasets from the `data` directory:
-- **Active events file** – tracking events currently monitored.
+- `data/active_events.json` – tracking events currently monitored.
-- **Resolved events file** – tracking events no longer active.
+- `data/resolved_events.json` – tracking events no longer active.

 **3. Reconcile current API results with existing data**

-- **Retain events** that are still active.
+- Retain events that are still active.
 Check if context snapshots exist for each event.
-- **Identify dropped events** (present previously, but absent in API results).
+- Identify dropped events (present previously, but absent in API results).
 Move these to the resolved events list.
 Update timestamps or resolution status if necessary.

 **4. Append newly discovered active events**